Frugal living tips for seniors need to focus not just on saving money right now but also about adjusting to life stage changes in the future.

 Downsizing your home to something that is more manageable (less cleaning!) and nearer more facilities will help you reduce your living costs later.

 For instance you won’t need to employ a cleaner or gardener or take multiple taxis.

 Moving to a cheaper area

-Moving to a cheaper area helps keep your ongoing costs lower.
+When you are living frugally on your retirement income, moving to a cheaper area is a sensible option to help keep your ongoing costs lower.
 Less to pay in property taxes and council tax.

 Combining this with downsizing your home can help you either free up some cash from a larger home if needed, or pay off your mortgage.

 We moved last year to a much more rural location.
 We have no shop, no doctors and no buses within walking distance.

 The nearest village with any facilities is 5 miles away across fields or along a very busy road.
 A vehicle is a must in this area.

 This home, as much as we love it, is not our last home.
 We have already identified which town we would move to before we get to ‘that point’.